fakkoweb/OgreOculusApp/Readme.md

 ## Overview

 This project is the result of a Master Thesis work.
-A very simplified presentation of this work is available [HERE][Prezipresentation] in Prezi, which embeds also videos of a working demo and showing implemented features.
+A very simplified presentation of this work is publicly available in Prezi, which embeds also videos of implemented features on a working demo.
 The thesis transcript itself has yet to be uploaded.
+- **[Work presentation][prezipresentation]**
+- **[Some live impressions at CVAP lab in KTH][cvapvideo]**

 The code provides an implementation of a 3D scene in Ogre3D (version 1.9) containing:
 - a very simple environment, with a sample Skybox and a floor